 It might not yet be apparent how drones will improve their safety, but companies will need to do this before commercial drone usage becomes widespread.

-Thus, it’s significant that drone safety problems are adequately addressed by drone producers, in addition to commercial customers, which you lock down your net and home network to be safe against the menace of drone hacking.
+Thus, it’s significant that drone safety problems are adequately addressed by drones producers, in addition to commercial customers, which you lock down your net and home network to be safe against the menace of drone hacking.